Site-directed mutagenesis: CRISPR

-Since 2013, the development of CRISPR-Cas9 technology has allowed for the efficient introduction of various mutations into the genome of a wide variety of organisms.
+Since 2013, the development of CRISPR/Cas9 genome editing technologies has allowed for the efficient introduction of various mutations into genomic DNA in a wide variety of organisms.
 The method does not require a transposon insertion site, leaves no marker, and its efficiency and simplicity has made it the preferred method for genome editing.

 Applications

 Site saturation mutagenesis is a type of site-directed mutagenesis.
 This image shows the saturation mutagenesis of a single position in a theoretical 10-residue protein.
-The wild type version of the protein is shown at the top, with M representing the first amino acid methionine, and * representing the termination of translation.
+The wild-type version of the protein is shown at the top, with M representing the first amino acid, methionine, and * representing a stop codon, where translation is terminated.
 All 19 mutants of the isoleucine at position 5 are shown below.

-Site-directed mutagenesis is used to generate mutations that may produce a rationally designed protein that has improved or special properties (i.e.protein engineering).
+Site-directed mutagenesis is used to generate mutations that may produce a rationally designed protein that has improved or special properties (i.e. protein engineering).

 Investigative tools – specific mutations in DNA allow the function and properties of a DNA sequence or a protein to be investigated in a rational approach.
 Furthermore, single amino-acid changes by site-directed mutagenesis in proteins can help understand the importance of post-translational modifications.
 For instance changing a particular serine (phosphoacceptor) to an alanine (phospho-non-acceptor) in a substrate protein blocks the attachment of a phosphate group, thereby allows the phosphorylation to be investigated.
 This approach has been used to uncover the phosphorylation of the protein CBP by the kinase HIPK2 Another comprehensive approach is site saturation mutagenesis where one codon or a set of codons may be substituted with all possible amino acids at the specific positions.

 Commercial applications – Proteins may be engineered to produce mutant forms that are tailored for a specific application.
 For example, commonly used laundry detergents may contain subtilisin, whose wild-type form has a methionine that can be oxidized by bleach, significantly reducing the activity the protein in the process.
 This methionine may be replaced by alanine or other residues, making it resistant to oxidation thereby keeping the protein active in the presence of bleach.

 Gene synthesis

-As the cost of DNA oligonucleotides synthesis falls, artificial synthesis of a complete gene is now a viable method for introducing mutation into gene.
-This method allows for extensive mutagenesis over multiples sites, including the complete redesign of the codon usage of gene to optimise it for a particular organism.
+As the cost of DNA oligonucleotide synthesis falls, artificial synthesis of a complete gene de novo is now a viable method for introducing mutations into genes.
+This method allows for extensive mutagenesis over multiple sites, including the complete redesign of the codon usage of the gene to optimise it for expression in a particular organism.